Renewable juneau’s heat pump brochure

 The outdoor unit is paired with storage tanks of different sizes for different applications, including an 80-gallon stainless steel tank that can supply domestic hot water, and even space heating in efficient homes (a larger 11 kW version better-suited for space heating is in the works).
 Because of the significantly higher operating pressure of CO2 refrigerant (compared with HFCs), the piping and connections with this product must be more rugged than that used for standard heat pump water heaters.

 Ductless Heat Pump Installation Considerations

-This page addresses major factors such as goals, budget, indoor unit location, indoor unit types, outdoor unit locations.
+This page from Efficiency Maine, addresses major factors such as goals, budget, indoor unit location, indoor unit types, outdoor unit locations.
 “Goals: It’s important to know up front what you’re looking to get from your heat pump.
 Some common reasons people switch to heat pumps are cost savings, comfort, reduced environmental impact, convenience, and aesthetics.
 Be sure to share your goals with your installer.
 It’s also helpful to know if the heat pump will be the only heating system, the primary system, or a supplemental system.”

 What Do The Acronyms EER, COP, SEER, and HSPF Mean?

 Heat pumps are all about efficiency and with them come many efficient uses of the alphabet, acronyms that detail numerous aspects of a heat pump’s ability to heat, cool and save you money by avoiding the burning of fossil fuels or the use of baseboard electric resistance heating.
 Here is a website that defines these terms and explores heat pump efficiencies in depth.